MrMidnight7331/Hacktoria-Writeups/README.md

 # Hacktoria-Writeups

-Writeups for [Hacktoria-ctf](https://hacktoria.com/).
-Its a cool platform to learn and play OSINT challenges and also because resqfoxtrot aint a damm librarian.
-(He refueses to put my writeup on the Hacktoria github so ill put them here :)
+This repo contains writeups for [Hacktoria-ctf](https://hacktoria.com/) because resqfoxtrot#5910 aint a damm librarian.

+My resume: Research Analyst for Hacktoria.com since 7069wrk#6282 wanted to me add it

 Also join the hacktoria Discord because its a nice community: https://discord.gg/MHYw9wQg :D